-Two facts motivate our departure from a standard model of endogenous fertility: first, patience varies across individuals and, second, patience is inter-generationally persistent.
+Our departure from a standard model of endogenous fertility is based on the following: first, patience varies across individuals and, second, patience is intergenerationally persistent.
 Andersen et al. (2008) elicit time and risk preferences in a representative sample of Danes, while Alan and Browning (2010) use structural estimation and the PSID.
 Both find similar heterogeneity in discount factors across individuals.
-More recently, Falk et al. (2018) establish the substantial extent to which preferences vary both between and within countries across the globe.
-Intergenerational transmission of preferences, either by genetics, imitation or by socialization, has been identified in studies on Danish and Bangladeshi families (respectively, Brenøe and Epper, 2018 and Chowdhury et al., 2022).
+More recently, Falk et al. (2018) establish the substantial extent to which preferences vary across individuals.7 Intergenerational transmission of preferences, either by genetics, imitation or by socialization, has been identified in studies on Danish and Bangladeshi families (respectively, Brenøe and Epper, 2018 and Chowdhury et al., 2022).
 Dohmen et al. (2011) has shown that other elements of preferences are also persistent intergenerationally.